Apple is launching its online store in India on September 23

 — Tim Cook (@tim_cook) September 18, 2020

-There’s no indication if having its own store will bring prices of Apple Products down in India, but it’ll increase availability and support for customers in the country.
+There’s no indication if having its own store will help reduce the prices of Apple Products in India, but it’ll increase availability and support for customers in the country.

+The Cupertino-based company registered 78% growth in Q1 2020 in the Indian smartphone market, thanks to the iPhone 11.
+However, it holds less than 5% market share in India overall.

 After introducing the online store in India, the company will start working on launching a physical store, reportedly set to launch in Mumbai next year.